Pay just $7.50 for postage

 Gluten free biscuits are a staple around my house.
-If your family is like mine, you need a great gluten free buttermilk biscuits recipe (whether you use dairy or not — read on for that secret!) you can rely on time and again to make any morning special (hey, Mother’s Day is coming up, just sayin’!).
+If your family is like mine, you need a great gluten free buttermilk biscuits recipe (whether you use dairy or not — read on for that secret!) you can rely on time and again to make any morning special.

 Southern biscuits or baking powder biscuits, made gluten free of course, are one thing I am passionate about; politics are not another.
 I actually try to stay out of party politics entirely.
 During election season though, it’s pretty hard to ignore.

 So what, you might ask, do politics have to do with biscuits?
 While there’s nothing overtly political about biscuits, they did make the Comedy Central “news” once during the Democratic National Convention in Charlotte, North Carolina.

-In 2014, the crack reporting team on Jon Stewart’s Daily Show did some color commentary on my home state.
+In one of my favorite episodes, the crack reporting team on Jon Stewart’s Daily Show did some color commentary on my home state.

 Al Madrigal praised North Carolina Barbecue and noted that,